Protect your online identity with this email security guide

 Register your own encrypted mail account now.
 When switching to Tutanota, you'll find that securing your emails is much easier than expected.
-Read here why it's time to leave Google behind and our security comparison between GMX and Tutanota.
+Read here why it's time to leave Google and be sure to check our security comparison between GMX and Tutanota.

-Recommended for further reading: How to prevent email phishing attacks.
-Here's how to keep your mailbox safe.
+Recommended for further reading: How to prevent email phishing attacks - a quick guide.

 This Email Security Guide is designed as a tool to keep your secure mailbox safe from malicious attackers.
 Please comment below if you'd like us to add more information to this guide.